-Please quote ref: 2092-2005DCL-EN

-ISBN: 1-84478-739-7 PPAPG/D35/1205/xxxx
+Please quote ref: 2092-2005DCL-EN ISBN: 1-84478-739-7 PPAPG/D35/1205/xxxx department for education and skills creating opportunity, releasing potential, achieving excellence

 © Crown copyright 2006

 Produced by the Department for Education and Skills.
 Extracts from this document may be reproduced for non commercial education or training purposes on the condition that the source is acknowledged.